FACG2/Inventory-Management-System/README.md

  - Add goods and decide which inventory will have capacity to put it in.

-### Synthesis:-
-- User needed notification about any changes relevants to their role.
-- User needed to know inventory status.
-- User needed to make tracking for goods easier.
-- User needed our application in mobile version.
-- User needed our application in Arabic Language.
-- User guess that the app will be useful if it manage his inventory by software rather than paper even if I have one warehouse.

 ### user Testing:
 User test tasks: